-Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 1 3,947,876 0.27
+Designation of class Number of securities held in escrow or that are subject to a contractual restriction on transfer Percentage of class Common Shares 1 3,705,140 0.20

 1 On November 1, 2018, the Bank acquired 100% of the outstanding equity of Greystone Capital Management Inc. (GCMI), the parent company of Greystone Managed Investments Inc. (Greystone).
 In connection therewith, TD common shares were issued to employee shareholders to satisfy a portion of the purchase price and to replace sharebased awards.
-A portion of such common shares will be held in escrow for two years following the acquisition date, subject to the continued employment of such employee shareholder.
+A portion of the common shares of each employee shareholder will be held in escrow for two years following the acquisition date, subject to the continued employment of such employee shareholder.
 AST Trust Company (Canada) is acting as Escrow Agent.